mozilla/gcp-ingestion/docs/architecture/decoder_service_specification.md

 1. Perform GeoIP lookup and drop `x_forwarded_for` and `remote_addr` and optionally `geo_city` based on population
 1. Parse the `uri` attribute to determine document type, etc.
-1. Decode the body from base64, optionally gzip, and JSON
+1. Decode the body from base64, optionally decompress, and parse as JSON
+1. Scrub the message, checking the content against a list of known signatures that should cause the message to be dropped as toxic, sent to error output, or to have specific fields redacted
 1. Validate the schema of the body
-1. Potentially drop the message or specific fields if it matches a known signature for toxic data we do not want to store
 1. Extract user agent information and drop `user_agent`
 1. Add metadata fields to message
 1. Deduplicate message by `docId`